Ocawesome101/filesystems/cfs/README.md

 The Cynosure File System

 This filesystem is built for small (<1GB) hard disks.
 As such, it does not have support for more than 65,535 files.
 It is also built for relative simplicity while still having access to a full POSIX-like suite of features (permissions, ownership, access times, etc).
+A great deal of inspiration is taken from the Second Extended File System.

 Sectors are assumed to be 512 bytes.
 All numbers are stored in little-endian format.
 All sector indices are 1-based, in keeping with Lua convention.